JOUR73351/docs/projects.md

 5. Write your pitch in README.md
    Here is a useful [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) on how to use Markdown.
 [Dillinger](https://dillinger.io/) is a useful tool for previewing and saving your Markdown files.
 6. When you are done with your pitch, push your changes to GitHub with the following steps.

+##### Another way of creating a project

+1. Go to [GitHub](https://github.com/) and create a new repository for your project called `google-sheets-project`, making sure to check that box that says `initialize your repository with a README`.
+2. Click on clone or download, making sure that it says `Clone with SSH`.
+If not, click on SSH.
+3. Click on the clipboard to copy the text to your clipboard.
+4. In your `data-journalism` folder, run `git clone <ctrl+v here>`.

 ```
 git add -A